ashafer01/T9/orchestration/standalone/README.md

 T9 images are not presently pushed to any public Docker repo.

-Run `./build_images.sh` in the root of this Git repo to build all images and give them the expected local tags.
+Run `./build-images.sh` in the root of this Git repo to build all images and give them the expected local tags.

+`./clean-images.sh` will destroy all local T9 images.

 ## Home Volume